casr/split-require-test/README.md

 # split-require-test
-A test that reproduces non-determisitic builds with browserify and split-require.
+A test that reproduces non-determisitic builds with browserify and react-loadable/split-require.

 How to test:
  * run yarn on the root folder to install dependencies;